fledge-iot/fledge/C/plugins/storage/postgres/README.rst

 PostgresQL Storage Plugin
 =========================

-This directory contains the source code for the PostgresQL storage plugin used by the storage service
+This directory contains the source code for the PostgreSQL storage plugin used by the storage service.

 Building
 --------

-To make postgres plugin run the commands
+To make postgres plugin run the commands:

   ``mkdir build``